Table of Contents

 The three roles do not have to be filled by different people.
 In fact, any person can fill all three positions.
 If you have just started a corporation and do not have any shareholders yet, you can serve as the shareholder, director, and officer all at once.
 Yet, it’s good practice to have designated personnel for each specific role.

 Delaware is not intent on replacing directors and simply needs a list of current directors when the annual report is submitted.
 Any change of officers is purely internal to the corporation and does not necessitate the filing of a formal modification with the state of Delaware.
-Certain transactions, such as opening a bank account, may necessitate the use of Certificate of Incumbency Delaware, which is a formal corporate document that lists each member of the business and their role.
+Certain transactions, such as opening a bank account, may necessitate the use of a Certificate of Incumbency Delaware, which is a formal corporate document that lists each member of the business and their role.

 What are the main roles of Delaware corporation officers?